 There are certain medications which prove to be toxic for your hearing.
 This results in the temporary hearing loss.
-Such medication needs to be avoided.
+You need to avoid such medication.

 Using pointed objects such as hairpin, cotton swabs or fingernail to clean your ear canal can lead to the temporary hearing loss or Itchy ears as they push the earwax deeper.
 In such cases consult a professional as soon as possible, to treat the hearing loss.

-The moment you notice ringing in your ear while you are in a noisy environment, take a break by being away from that noise for a few minutes.
+The moment you notice ringing in your ear while you are in a noisy environment, take a break by being away from that noise source for a few minutes.
 Turn down the volume of all sound sources.
-Use ear protection/ear muffs to prevent further damage by loud concerts, fireworks display etc. Ear protection is also necessary if you cherish hobbies like motorcycling, snowmobiles, firearms etc.
+Use ear protection device (ear muffs/earplugs) to prevent further damage by loud concerts, fireworks display etc. Ear protection is also necessary if you cherish hobbies like motorcycling, snowmobiles, firearms etc.

 One of the major reason for the temporary hearing loss is a blockage in the ear.
 And as soon as it is removed, your hearing may return to normal.
 Blockage leading to temporary hearing loss can be categorized as:

-- Earwax – Most of the time earwax is beneficial for us as it traps the dust and small particles before they reach the eardrum.
+Earwax – Most of the time earwax is beneficial for your ears as it traps the dust and small particles before they reach the eardrum.
 Generally, earwax falls out naturally of your ear.
 But if excessive earwax gets impacted it leads to ear blockage.
 In this condition, consult an ENT professional to remove the blockage, hence restoring your hearing.

-- Ear Infection– In this case, the hearing is restored as soon as the infection is cleared.
+Ear Infection– In this case, the hearing is restored as soon as the infection is cleared.
 But if you experience pain or discharge from the infected ear along with high fever, headache or stiff neck, then consult a professional immediately.
-Getting the right treatment on time will restore the hearing to normal.
+Getting the right treatment on time for ear infection will restore the hearing to normal.

-- Swimmer’s Ear– If you experience fullness in your ear, pain or itching after a swimming session, this may be the case of swimmer’s ear.
+Swimmer’s Ear– If you experience fullness in your ear, pain or itching after a swimming session, this may be the case of swimmer’s ear.
 This condition or ear canal infection may be due to trapped water in your ear.
 The hearing can be retained to normal as soon as the water is removed from the ear.
 But if you tried to clean your ear using cotton swabs, hairpins or your finger, it may lead to abrasion or scratches in your ear canal.
 If this condition is treated properly by a medical professional, then the hearing can be restored to normal.
 Use swimmer’s earplugs to prevent your ears from moisture.

 Consult a Professional

 If you have any concerns regarding your medications, make sure to consult your Physician.
-If the underlying cause of your temporary hearing loss is offensive medication, then discontinuing it may restore your hearing.
+If the underlying cause of your temporary hearing loss is offensive medication, then discontinuing the medicine may restore your hearing.

-Afterward, ear examination is done for any signs of abnormality before giving a hearing test to narrow down the condition of the condition.
+Afterwards, ear examination is done for any signs of abnormality before giving a hearing test to narrow down the possibility of occurrence.
 There are some conditions which require advanced testing.
 For these conditions, you need to visit an otolaryngologist (ENT).

-Therefore, it is really important to consult a professional.
-It is to find out the cause and get appropriate treatment for the temporary hearing loss.
+It is really important to consult a professional to find out the cause and get the appropriate treatment for the temporary hearing loss.

-Not all hearing losses can be corrected, but the only way to know if it is reversible or not is to consult a hearing professional for a thorough evaluation.
+It is not possible to cure all condition of hearing disability.
+The only way to know if it is reversible or not is to consult a hearing professional for a thorough evaluation.
 Since there are so many different issues leading to a temporary hearing loss.
-It’s important to find out the underlying cause and get it treated.
+It’s important to find out the underlying cause and get proper treatment.